mikepea/CobraCodingArduinoGambyWorkshop/lesson_plan.md

 Reason is that we are not resetting our global variables before we call playGame() again, so our spider and direction are the same as they were when we died before.

-Let's add a new function that resets these to the start-of-game values:
+Let''s add a new function that resets these to the start-of-game values:

 ````
 void initializeGame() {